 DELIVERABLES STATUS Perform risk assessment in the Region of critical infrastructures.
 There are currently no assessments being conducted in the region.
-HSEP will discuss this project with the Urban Area Working Group at the August meeting.
+HSEP will discuss this project with the Urban Area Working Group in 2024.
 Enhance the law enforcement personnel and facility owners/managers' ability to identify ongoing and developing unmanned aerial systems threats and defend against those threats by funding a drone mitigation project.
-In March 2022, HSEP submitted the unmanned aerial system (drones) acquisition application and is awaiting approval from FEMA/DHS.
+The unmanned aerial system (drones) acquisition application is being edited and will be re-submitted for approval from FEMA/DHS in 2024.
 Identify an advanced mapping resource that will provide assets location, identify capabilities, gaps, and staging preferences, and improve situational awareness in the region.
-There is no traction on this project.
-HSEP will discuss this project with the Urban Area Working Group at the August meeting.
+The Urban Area Working Group has sent this project back to the working group for recommendations on possible project(s) in 2024.
 Maintain the Regional Evacuation Coordination Plan with the assistance of a consultant on an annual basis to determine if additional coordination and policy changes/recommendations are necessary.
-The bi-annual review of the Regional Evacuation Coordination Plan is underway and will be completed in 2023.
+The bi-annual review of the Regional Evacuation Coordination Plan was completed in July 2023.
 Conduct training on the regional reunification/family assistance center framework that includes but is not limited to tools, resources, and job aids to implement Family Assistance Centers locally and nationally.
-This deliverable has been moved to 2024.
-HSEP will work with the consultants to conduct a workshop to assess the region's capability and identify gaps in the regional reunification/family assistance center framework.
+The AAR for the region's full-scale exercise is complete.
+The AAR Improvement Plan will guide HSEP in training and resources in 2024 and beyond.
 Develop and implement the first of a multi-phase actionable plan for election security.
 Phase one is to develop an Election Security working group to identify and secure regional gaps/capabilities related to physical election security.
-HSEP is now collaborating with the Secretary of State to assess and develop an actionable plan for election security which is scheduled to begin in late 2023 and continue in 2024.
+HSEP is collaborating with the Secretary of State to assess and develop an actionable plan for election security for grant years 2020, 2021, 2022, and 2023.
+The goal is to issue a subgrant award in 2024.